 Municipal facilities are covered under nonresidential requirements, but no jurisdiction has specifically committed to the electrification of municipal facilities.

 Examples of Policies in Region

-Table 8.33 provides general policies identified in adopted CAP measures and actions related to building electrification by implementation mechanism.
-While building electrification measures are only included in recent CAPs, several local jurisdictions have adopted related policies.
+Table 8.33 provides general policies identified in current CAP measures and actions related to building electrification by implementation mechanism.